These 22 LGBTQ-friendly brands are putting their money behind Pride

-There are a lot of companies and brands that celebrate Pride Month and the LBGTQIA+ community with rainbow-hued social media posts and brightly colored merch drops.
+There are a lot of companies and brands that celebrate Pride Month and the LGBTQIA+ community with rainbow-hued social media posts and brightly colored merch drops.
 But not all of them give back to LGBTQIA+ causes.
 That’s why we rounded up a list of brands that are putting their money where their mouths are and celebrating Pride month with collections and campaigns that pay it forward.

 Torrid: This women’s clothing brand, which specializes in inclusive-size clothes and accessories, recently launched its 2020 #CelebrateLove collection.
 The company is donating 20% of proceeds to GLAAD to aid its efforts to advocate for better representation of the LGBTQ community in the media.